claucece/chalamet/README.md

 If all test build and run correctly, you should see an `ok` next to them.

-**Note**: Occasionally, one of the tests will fail with a `thread 'api::tests::client_query_to_server_10_times' panicked at 'assertion failed: (left == right)` error.
-This is due to the usage of specific parameters for testing and can be safely ignored.

 #### Documentation

 To view documentation (in a web browser manner):